 Edit event data on the web using Event Editor

-ArcGIS Event Editor is a web app provided by Roads and Highways Server that supports editing of event data in a web browser.
+ArcGIS Event Editor is a web app provided by Roads and Highways that supports editing of event data in a web browser.